 The senior project is a collegewide requirement for both the BA and BS degree.
 Students devote two semesters to an in-depth, original, and creative study.
-A maximum of 8 credits are awarded upon successful completion of the entire project.
 The gender studies guidelines for the senior project range from in-depth research culminating in a baccalaureate thesis to text combined with a visual or performance component.

 A professor within the board of study of the student’s major sponsors the project.
 After the student chooses a faculty sponsor, he or she consults with that sponsor about the choice of a second reader.

 Sexual Assault 101: The Issue of Consent and Rape on College Campuses

 Universities and colleges across the United States have been “dealing with” the problem of sexual violence on campuses for decades.
 However, very little has been done nationwide to prevent and end sexual crimes against female students.
 Educational institutions fail to accurately support college students who have been abused mentally, physically, and emotionally by sexual assault.
 Therefore smart, young, hardworking students are secretly becoming “victims” and “survivors” in addition to college graduates.

 This senior project examines the definition of sexual violence and explores the ways in which different policies calculate and determine sexual violence.
 Additionally, I explore the difficulties of young women identifying sexual violence in a culture so rife with exploitation.

 Reactions and Responses: First Wave Feminists and the Press

 Sponsor: Lisa Jean Moore

 My senior project is about how the first-wave women’s rights activists used the press.
 I have broken it down into two major topics: the Seneca Falls Convention of 1848 and how the press reacted to it; and the women’s rights papers that started soon after the convention.
 I analyze primary documents such as the Declaration of Sentiments and newspaper articles.